 On January 9, 2013, Governor John Kasich's Advisory Council on Health Care Payment Reform adopted the Catalyst for Payment Reform (CPR) principles as part of a comprehensive strategy to prioritize and coordinate multi-payer health care payment innovation activities in Ohio.
 The Ohio Department of Medicaid (ODM) is committed to reforming the health care delivery system by designing and implementing systems of payment that signal powerful expectations for improved health care delivery.
-As such the following principles have been adopted by Ohio Medicaid:

-- 1. Payment reforms should promote health by rewarding the delivery of quality, cost effective and affordable care that is patient-centered and reduces disparities. - 2.
-Health care payments should encourage and reward patient-centered care that coordinates services across the spectrum of providers and care setting while tailoring health care service to the individuals patient's needs. - 3.
-Payment policies should encourage alignment between public and private sectors to promote improvement, innovations and meeting national health priorities, and to maximize the impact of payment decisions of one sector on the other. - 4.
-Decisions about payment should be made through independent processes that are guided by what serves the patient and helps society as a whole, and payment decisions must balance the perspectives of consumers, purchasers, payers, physicians and other health care providers. - 5.
-Payment policies should foster ways to reduce expenditure on administrative processes (e.g., claims payment and adjudications). - 6.
-Reforms to payment should balance the need for urgency against the need to have realistic goals and timelines that take into account the need to change complex systems and geographic and other variations.
+- 1. Payment Innovation and Reform.
+Improving the delivery of health care including its quality, efficiency, safety, patient-centeredness, coordination, and outcomes, requires significant changes in existing payment structures and methodologies as well as the environment in which payments are made.
+The following innovations have been adopted by Ohio Medicaid: - a.
+Payment reforms should promote health by rewarding the delivery of quality, cost effective and affordable care that is patient-centered and reduces disparities; - b.
+Health care payments should encourage and reward patient-centered care that coordinates services across the spectrum of providers and care setting while tailoring health care service to the individuals patient's needs; - c.
+Payment policies should encourage alignment between public and private sectors to promote improvement, innovations and meeting national health priorities, and to maximize the impact of payment decisions of one sector on the other; - d.
+Decisions about payment should be made through independent processes that are guided by what serves the patient and helps society as a whole, and payment decisions must balance the perspectives of consumers, purchasers, payers, physicians and other health care providers; - e.
+Payment policies should foster ways to reduce expenditure on administrative processes (e.g., claims payment and adjudications); and - f.
+Reforms to payment should balance the need for urgency against the need to have realistic goals and timelines that take into account the need to change complex systems and geographic and other variations. - 2.
+ODM's Expectations.
+ODM expects MCPs to support and advance initiatives to develop a health care market where payment is increasingly designed to improve and reflect the effectiveness and efficiency with which providers deliver care.
+In addition, ODM supports the development of MCP members that are engaged in managing their health, selecting their providers, and maintaining sensitivity to the cost and quality of services they seek.
+The MCP must use its best efforts to ensure that these commitments and initiatives apply to the benefits offered and services delivered under this provider agreement.
+MCPs shall achieve progress in the following areas: